bisphone/HACache/README.md

 HACache objects have the following features:

 * Least recently used objects(or most recently used objects) are evicted from the cache when the count/size limit is exceeded. eviction is disabled when **cacheEvictionRule** set as `CacheEviction_DISABLE`.
-* LRU(or MRU) algorithm was implemented by using Link List for best performance result.
+* LRU(or MRU) algorithm was implemented by using Doubly LinkList for best performance result.
 * The cache is thread-safe, so you can add, remove, and query items in the cache from different threads without having to lock the cache yourself.

 ### Usage: ###